Collective strong coupling in a plasmonic nanocavity: Quantum description of the coupled system

 with the coupling strength $g_n^{(j)}$ to the plasmon mode of order n (LSP$_n$). $\omega_n$ and $\gamma_n$ are the LSP$_n$ resonances frequencies and widths, respectively.
 An effective Hamiltonian is derived \cite{Dzsotjan-GCF:2016}

-$\hat{a}_n^{(j)\dagger}$ and $\hat{a}_n^{(j)}$ describe the creation or annihilation of a plasmon of order $n$ by the emitter $j$.
+$\delta\omega_0^{(j)}$ is frequency shift induced by the free-space dipole-dipole Van der Waals interactions between the atoms \cite{Gross-Haroche:1982,Delga-GarciaVidal:2014}.
+We don't include the free-space dipole-dipole coupling (imaginary part) since it is negligible. $\hat{a}_n^{(j)\dagger}$ and $\hat{a}_n^{(j)}$ describe the creation or annihilation of a plasmon of order $n$ by the emitter $j$.
 Building the effective Hamiltonian, we have defined LSPs with respect to the position of the emitter that can excite them, leading to non-orthogonal modes.
 As a consequence, $\hat{a}^{(j)}_n$ operators do not obey the standard bosonic commutation relations but

 where $\mu_n^{(ij)}$ is the modal overlap function.
 One can define $N_{ind}$ independent creation ($\hat{b}_n^{(l)^\dagger}$) and annihilation ($\hat{b}_n^{(l)}$) operators satisfying the standard commutation rules by a L\"owdin orthormalisation \cite{Annavaparu:13,Castellini:18,Varguet-GCF:19}.
 This leads to an alternative form of the effective Hamiltonian